devinkr/js-array-methods/readme.md

 1. Create an array of strings for each capital with the city and state name (e.g. `'Austin, Texas'`)
 2. Filter all the states with capitals that start with the letter `A`.
 3. List all the states with two words in their name.
-4. How many capitals are north of Annapolis?

 #### Code Challenge (10 minutes / 1:45)